vaultec81/docs/docs/cli/get-started.md

 ## Daemon

-The Mailscript cli allows you to use your local machine, or a server, as an accessory in a workflow.
+The Mailscript cli allows you to use your local machine, or a server, as an output for an action in a workflow.

 Using the `mailscript daemon` command you can run a local daemon that will execute a script you specify as part of a `workflow` and in response to an email.